 5.3 The University is committed to the three Rs – Refinement, Reduction and Replacement - of experiments involving animals.

-5.4 Where ethical or integrity issues arise, researchers should actively initiate and engage in a wide debate among appropriate stakeholders.
+5.4 Where complex ethical or integrity issues arise, researchers should actively initiate and engage in a wide debate among appropriate stakeholders.
 Researchers should seek advice from their Head of Department/School and/or their Departmental Research Ethics Officer on the most appropriate committee or channel for addressing specific queries.

 6.1 The following definition will inform the Procedure for Inquiring into Allegations of Misconduct in Research and Scholarship.
 It should be read in conjunction with Commitment 4 of The concordat to support research integrity (“Dealing with allegations of research misconduct”, pp. 17-19).
 Members and staff of the University are expected to report misconduct and will suffer no detriment from doing so, provided that they are acting in good faith.
 Such reports shall be managed as prescribed in the University’s Procedure for Inquiring into Allegations of Misconduct in Research and Scholarship and the Public Interest Disclosure (whistleblowing) Procedure.
 The University takes seriously all allegations of research misconduct.